 - Reflective feedback to facilitate the learning process

 Working under the guidance of a faculty mentor, students engage in inquiry in their chosen field of study and complete an original thesis.
 Select students present their research in public forums such as Elon’s Spring Undergraduate Research Forum (SURF), Elon’s Summer Undergraduate Research Experiences (SURE), and at regional, state and local content specific conferences.
-Seventeen percent of School of Education majors in the Class of 2016 completed undergraduate research while at Elon.
+Twenty-seven percent of School of Education majors in the Class of 2018 completed undergraduate research while at Elon.

 Class of 2020 Honors Fellow: